-Not all girls and families will participate in Theraplay sessions all the time, but the four core dimensions are still taught to the girls at Lake House and their families.
+The four core dimensions are taught to the girls at Lake House and their families.
 This allows them to give their parents feedback such as “I feel like I need more structure” or “that felt like too big of a challenge for me”.
 Parents can then use the same language to provide a nice communication tool for the parents and the child to go back and forth.

 The Theraplay modality requires parents to be involved.
 The MIM is the first piece where the parents are participating in the assessment.
 Parents continue to receive coaching in learning the skills and techniques from the therapist.
 Since the girls are so young at Lake House, it is important that we are focusing on helping the parents feel confident in parenting their child and reconnecting and developing that relationship with their child.

 We involve parents in Theraplay sessions when they’re on campus visiting.
 They lead and participate in games with their child.
 Lake House has adopted many of the Theraplay games for video chat so even during family therapy calls they are able to engage in Theraplay's foundational ways.
 At the end of the day, the ultimate goal for Lake House is that parent and child have made progress in their connection with each other.

 We show parents clips from the MIM assessment so they can see and watch their interactions back on video.
 We also show them Theraplay sessions to help them understand and learn how to better engage with their child.

 Theraplay is something that can be implemented in the home—and it’s highly recommended!
 At Lake House, our transition plans incorporate the four dimensions and how to effectively use these processes in the home.